LanternYing/WSRec/README.md

 ---

 ##Bugs, Discussion, Feedback
 For bugs and discussions, please post to our issue page (https://github.com/WS-DREAM/WSRec/issues).
-For any other enquires, please contact [Jieming Zhu](http://jiemingzhu.github.io/).
+For any other enquires, please contact [Mr. Jieming Zhu](http://jiemingzhu.github.io/).

 ##Copyright &copy;
 Permission is granted for anyone to copy, use, modify, or distribute this program and accompanying programs and documents for any purpose, provided this copyright notice is retained and prominently displayed, along with a